Australia's foreign minister in Solomon Islands to discuss security concerns

 Australia, New Zealand, Japan and the United States have said they are concerned Beijing could establish a military presence in the Pacific, although Sogavare has denied the pact with China would allow a military base, and will instead focus on policing.

-The Australian government has said it would expand work opportunities for Pacific islands citizens to come to Australia, a vital source of remittance back to Pacific communities, and has pledged a 10-year SBD1.5 billion ($181.05 million)infrastructure programme for the Solomon Islands to create local economic opportunities.
+The Australian government has said it would expand work opportunities for Pacific islands in Australia, a vital source of remittances for their communities, and has pledged a 10-year SBD 1.5 billion ($181.05 million) infrastructure programme for the Solomon Islands to create local economic opportunities.

-Australia's aid has traditionally focused on less visible sectors such as education and health, and Wong will visit a school for an announcement on Friday, local media reported.
+Australia's aid has traditionally focused on less visible sectors such as education and health, and Wong visited a school to announce Australia would donate 200,000 COVID-19 vaccines for children under 11.

+Acting education minister Frederick Kologeto said the vaccines would help schools reopen after they were shut for five months amid the nation's worst COVID-19 outbreak.

+Australia's medical aid had helped to avoid a "worse disaster", the health minister said.

+Wong said Australia wanted to work with Solomon Islands "as part of the Pacific family" to improve outcomes for young people.

+She grew up in Malaysia, she said, where her father told her education was the "one thing they can never take from you."

-She will also meet with members of the Solomons' International Assistance Force (SIAF), which consists of police from Fiji, Australia and New Zealand, formed after Sogavare requested Australia's assistance to quell a riot in November.
+Wong will also meet with members of the Solomons' International Assistance Force (SIAF) made of police from Fiji, Australia and New Zealand, formed after Sogavare requested Australia's assistance to quell a riot in November, local media reported.

-The Royal Solomon Islands Police Force said it would conduct security operations on Friday for two high-level visits from Australia and Saudi Arabia.

-Ahmed Agil AlKhateeb, Saudi Arabia's minister for tourism and chairman of the SAR31 billion ($8.26 billion) Saudi Fund for Development, was also due to meet Sogavare as part of a Pacific tour to Tonga, Fiji, Kiribati, Palau and Vanuatu.

-China recently signed a raft of trade, mining, fisheries and policing agreements in the Solomon Islands, and its Foreign Minister Wang Yi said Honiara would become a model for Beijing's relations with Pacific island nations.
+China recently signed a raft of trade, mining, fisheries and policing agreements in the Solomon Islands.

 ($1 = 8.2850 Solomon Islands dollars)